Jaipur - The Vibrant Pink City

 One must definitely take an interior tour of the Hawa Mahal which lets you access all the five floors of the building.
 As history goes, the women of the palace would gather here to view various celebrations or festivities from these tiny windows.

 Birla Temple is dedicated to Lord Krishna and Radha.
 It’s a beautiful marble temple whose interiors and exteriors are delicately carved.
 This is a modern structure maintained by the Jain Community and worth a visit.

 We ended our tour with a scrumptious meal of Dal Batti Churma with Gathe ki Sabzi from the Heritage Buffet restaurant.
 I still relish that taste because I have had these Rajasthani cuisines in many places before but never like this one.

 Its never enough of the time to explore this beautiful lively city.
-We have still missed a bunch of location and would have always loved to explore some more bazaars.
+We missed a bunch of location and would have always loved to explore some more bazaars.
 This is one of the famous Indian cities which has a large population of foreign tourists and backpackers.